drrufus/rss/README.md

 ## Components overview

 + The core of all functionality is powered by `Lambdas` (with NodeJS runtime, code is written in TypeScript);
-+ All data is stored in `DynamoDB` tables splitted into chunks;
++ All data is stored in `DynamoDB` tables split into chunks;
 + The UI is a regular React SPA, deployed as `S3 static website`;
-+ `ApiGateway REST API` provides an access to Lambdas and to the UI's S3 bucket;
++ `ApiGateway REST API` provides access to Lambdas and to the UI's S3 bucket;
 + API is secured by authorizer-Lambda using Google OAuth;
-+ Regular udpating task is being triggered by `EventBridge` job;
++ Regular updating task is being triggered by `EventBridge` job;
 + Infrastructure-management is implemented via `Terraform's CDKTF` in TypeScript;

 ## Configuration